flo123333/MoreVanillaBuildPrefabs/README.md

 MoreVanillaBuildPrefabs is able to detect prefabs added by other mods.
 It is possible to enable and configure those prefabs much like the Vanilla prefabs added by MVBP.
 In some cases, prefabs from other mods can cause issues, though it is uncommon.
 As a general rule, I will not patch prefabs from other mods as I do not have access to the assets from other mods.
 Please still let me know if a prefab from another mod causes issues so I can prevent MoreVanillaBuildPrefabs from enabling it though.
 Additionally, if the other mod author is willing to collaborate regarding the issue I am open to that.

 ## Known Issues
-**Config Changes on Dedicated Server**: Configuration changes made on a dedicated server using an in-game configuration manager do persist after logging out and re-connecting  but they are not saved to disk on the server until the server is shut down.
-A pull request to fix this has been merged into Jotunn already, so once Jotunn updates this issue will be resolved.

 **Placement Glitch**: There is one pickable that falls through the terrain when placed, making it appear to not have been placed.
 After a short period of time it will be pushed to the surface and appear so give it a moment.

 **Impossible Recipes**: Forcing pickable pieces to always require resources equal to or greater than what they drop when picked means that if a pickable is unattainable in the Vanilla game, then the recipe for it can never be unlocked.
 I am currently considering how I want to address this and whether this should be considered a bug or not as it is a consequence of the intended behavior to prevent infinite resource exploits.
 It is still possible to unlock these recipes via console commands or using other mods like [ExpandWorld](https://valheim.thunderstore.io/package/JereKuusela/Expand_World_Data/) or [Immersively Obtainable Blue Mushrooms](https://valheim.thunderstore.io/package/Goldenrevolver/Immersively_Obtainable_Blue_Mushrooms/) to populate those pickables in the world.